Vietnam.vn - Nền tảng quảng bá Việt Nam

 More than half a month has passed since the floods caused by storm No. 3 (storm Wipha), Tuoi Tre Online reporters returned to My Ly commune, Nghe An province - one of the localities that suffered the most damage when relief convoys are still heading to the people in the disaster area.

-These days, while in many places across the country students are preparing for the new school year, in one place floods have swept away all the books and uniforms, and the entire school is submerged in mud.
+These days, while in many places across the country students are preparing for the new school year, there is one place where floods have swept away all the books and uniforms, and the entire school is submerged in mud.

 My Ly 2 Primary Boarding School for Ethnic Minorities is located in the border commune of My Ly - where natural conditions, economy and infrastructure are still extremely difficult.